MattStacy-hub/OEM/dbcs-agents/README.md

 ## 1. Add Hostnames
 Add Hostnames (in both the OEM & DBCS instances) **as root user**

-* Run "hostname" if on OEM instance to get name and the same goes for DBCS
+* Run "hostname" to get name of the instance you are in
-* Add to /etc/hosts
+* Add to /etc/hosts in the other instance
-  * add the hostname of the DBCS instance if you are shh'ed into OEM instance and vice versa
+  * DBCS hostname in OEM instance and vice versa

 ## 1.5 Create Auth.
 Keys